tonycoz/p5-Promise-ES6/README.md

 A key advantage of this design is that Promise::ES6 instances can abstract over whether a given function works synchronously or asynchronously.

+The disadvantage of this design is that recursive promises can exceed call stack limits.

 If you want a Promises/A+-compliant implementation, look at [Promise::ES6::IOAsync](https://metacpan.org/pod/Promise::ES6::IOAsync), [Promise::ES6::Mojo](https://metacpan.org/pod/Promise::ES6::Mojo), or
 [Promise::ES6::AnyEvent](https://metacpan.org/pod/Promise::ES6::AnyEvent) in this distribution.
 CPAN provides other